 - Now check if the video streaming got fixed.
 If it didn’t, you can always revert the changes by re-enabling the option.

-- Type “chrome://flags/” in the address bar of your browser and press Enter.
+- Type the following in the address bar of your browser

 - Once in flags, navigate through them until you find “Hardware-accelerated video decode”.
 Click on “Disable”.